Course Descriptions

 Algebra 2

 Algebra 2 is a study of parent functions and transformations, complex numbers, sequences and series.
 Real life applications, interdisciplinary connections, multicultural connections, and connections within mathematics using technology are featured in the course.
-Topics include parent functions and transformations, inequalities, graphs, polynomials and radical expressions, quadratic equations, exponential expressions, sequences and series and probability.
+Topics include parent functions and transformations, inequalities, graphs, polynomials and radical expressions, quadratic equations, exponential expressions, sequences and series, and probability.

 Honors Algebra 2